ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

 - Mac
 categories: Code
 ---
-## Foreword
+# Foreword
   About three years ago around 2015, I found I need to record something important by writting blog.
-But I hadn't money to buy VPS or Hosting, and it is too hard to do it in free hostings.
+But I didn't prefer to buy VPS or Hosting, and it is too hard to do it in free hostings.
 So I found github(gitcafe) and Hexo.
   - What is Hexo?
-  It is an fantastic program which can help people creat their static blog page easily.
+  It is a fantastic program which can help people creat their static blog page easily.

   - How Hexo works?
   It relys on Node.js, and can generate static html pages in your local device.